ybw0014/mc-plugin-docs/docs/infinity-expansion-2/machines/gear-transformer.md

 **Energy consumption**: 12,000 J/t

+Slimefun items can be transformed if enabled in [the config](/infinity-expansion-2/config/main#gear-transformer-allow-sf-items).

 :::info default values

 Some of these information can be changed in the [item specific configurations](/infinity-expansion-2/config/items) by server owners.
 The wiki only shows the default values.
 Check the actual information in-game.